nickfmc/mawbot/README.md

 1. After activation, go to WordPress admin panel > GPT Chatbot
 2. Enter your OpenAI API key in the API Settings section
-3. Choose the OpenAI model (GPT-3.5 Turbo is recommended for a balance of cost and performance)
+3. Choose the OpenAI model:
+   - GPT-4.1 Nano: Default model with excellent performance-to-cost ratio (recommended)
+   - GPT-3.5 Turbo: Older model with good cost efficiency
+   - GPT-4: Higher quality responses but more expensive
 4. Add your custom training material in the System Prompt field
 5. Customize the appearance settings:
    - Bot Name: The name displayed in the chatbot header